lmcglohon/HRE--History-Research-Environment/HRE--History-Research-Environment/README.md

-This is an HRE DB Admin tool.
+This is a skeleton of HRE V0.1 and also an HRE DB Admin tool.

 It includes executable programs for Linux, Mac and Windows, which reside at